sakaal/service_infra_ansible/README.md

 1. Add the target host addresses to the `bootstrap` inventory.

-1. Copy the `host_vars/203.0.113.1.sample` to a file with a name matching the inventory entry, and edit it to set at least the `dns_zone` and `hostname`:
+1. Copy the `host_vars/203.0.113.1.sample` to a main.yaml file in a directory with a name matching the inventory entry, and edit it to set at least the `dns_zone` and `hostname`:

         cd service_infra_ansible/host_vars/
+        mkdir 203.0.113.1
-        cp 203.0.113.1.sample 203.0.113.1
+        cp 203.0.113.1.sample 203.0.113.1/main.yaml

-### Administrative access via bastion hosts

-Service administrators need GnuPG keys to digitally sign changes committed to the bastion host configuration repository.
- * Add the administrative keys to your ACS keyring.

-Make sure that you have configured the bastion deployment key as instructed in the main repository (file `group_vars/all`).
- * Give the deployment key read-only access to the bastion inventory repository.

 ### Configuring the servers